-Kaala movie review: Witness Rajinikanth – The Actor in this layered Pa Ranjith revolution
+Kaala review: Witness Rajinikanth – The Actor in this layered Pa Ranjith revolution

-Kaala movie cast: Rajinikanth, Huma Qureshi, Easwari Rao, Nana Patekar, Dhanush, Pankaj Tripathi
+Kaala movie cast: Rajinikanth, Huma Qureshi, Easwari Rao, Nana Patekar, Pankaj Tripathi, Anjali Patil

 Kaala movie director: Pa.
 Ranjith